 ‘Dracula’ is the story of mortal men’s struggle with an overpowered, immortal vampire.
-The vampire as a fictional creation had existed before this book was written, but Stoker’s version of the monster is so remarkable that it has become the predominant image of the vampire.
+The vampire as a fictional creation had existed before this book was written, but the Bram Stoker version of the monster is so remarkable that Dracula has become the predominant image of the vampire.

 Spoiler warning: important parts of the novel are revealed below.